John Titor

-John Titor and TimeTravel_0 are pseudonyms used in communications and on internet forums between 1998 and 2001 by an individual claiming to be an American military time traveler from the year 2036.
-His posts discussed various aspects of time travel, and described future calamitous events, including a global nuclear war that he predicted would take place in 2015.
+John Titor and TimeTravel_0 are pseudonyms used in communications and on Internet forums between 1998 and 2001 by an individual claiming to be an American military time traveler from the year 2036.
+The communications appeared most prominently on the Time Travel Institute, an Internet forum dedicated to discussing time travel and fringe science since 1998.
+His posts discussed various aspects of time travel and described future calamitous events, including a global nuclear war that he predicted would take place in 2015.

-The story fascinated internet communities, but the increasing inaccuracy of the predictions and other inconsistencies led many to view it with skepticism and try to discover who created it.
+The story fascinated Internet communities, but the increasing inaccuracy of the predictions and other inconsistencies led many to view it with skepticism and try to discover who created it.
 A 2009 investigation suggested that the affair was a hoax started by Larry Haber, a Florida entertainment lawyer, or one of his brothers, John Rick Haber or Morey Haber, both of whom have careers in computers and information technology.
 However, the Habers and other suspects have denied these reports, and no one has publicly claimed to be the originator of the Titor posts.

 Titor's posts

-Titor first appeared on July 29, 1998, and sent two faxes to Art Bell, the host of the popular paranormal-focused radio show Coast to Coast AM.
-The two faxes told the story of the discovery of time travel in 2034 and the devastation that followed the Y2K disaster.
+Faxes to Art Bell

+The earliest known communications attributed to the Titor persona were two faxes sent to Art Bell, the host of the paranormal-focused radio show Coast to Coast AM.
+The first fax, dated July 29, 1998, described the invention of time travel in 2034 as a byproduct of CERN research, claiming the technology produced "a contained singularity engine" with rotating singularities controlled by magnetic fields.
+The fax predicted widespread devastation from the Y2K disaster and the collapse of the United States government.
+It also described an impenetrable temporal barrier at the year 2564, beyond which "nothing exists."
+A second fax followed shortly after, in which the sender promised to provide pages from "the operations manual of my time machine" and photographs of the vehicle.
+The second fax also urged Bell to reconsider his views on Russia, claiming they would "eventually save this country and the lives of millions of Americans."